-In the end, though, Al-Harashi swayed the judges to his point of view.
-Divashtich was crucified and beheaded.
+In the end, though, the zealot governor Al-Harashi swayed the judges to his point of view.
+Divashtich — who had faithfully observed Islamic law for more than a decade — was crucified and beheaded as an infidel.
 His head was sent to Iraq as a trophy of the final Sogdian defeat.

 And so ended the reign of the great Sogdian city-states.

-But at the same time, thousands of Sogdian people were still alive and well all across Asia.
+But at the same time, thousands of Sogdian people remained alive and well (not to mention wealthy) all across Asia.
 Like their Scythian forebears, they continued to trade, prosper, and even serve in high government positions, for centuries after their “subjugation” by a foreign empire.

 Despite the fact that nobody seemed to want any independent Sogdian states around, the Sogdians had embedded themselves so deeply into Asia’s economy that it had become, quite simply, inconceivable to undertake international business without their help.